 - 1. Make an account on paradrop.org if you do not have one. - 2.
 From the Routers tab, click Create Router.
 Give your router a unique name and an optional description to help you remember it and click Submit. - 3.
 On the router page, find the "Router ID" and "Password" fields.
-You will need to copy this information to the router so that it can connect.

-4. Open the router portal at http://localhost.
-Click the "Activate the router with ParaDrop Router ID" button and enter the information from the paradrop.org router page.
+You will need to copy this information to the router so that it can connect. - 4.
+Open the router portal at http://localhost:8080.
+If you are prompted to login, the default username is paradrop with an empty password.
+Click the "Activate the router witha ParaDrop Router ID" button and enter the information from the paradrop.org router page.
 If the activation was successful, you should see checkmarks appear on the "WAMP Router" and "ParaDrop Server" lines.
 You may need to refresh the page to see the update.